-Standard Project Requirements and Mitigation Measures Timing Implementing Entity Verifying/Monitoring Entity These SPR requirements apply to all treatment activities and only the ecosystem restoration treatment type, including treatment maintenance.
-A determination of compliance with the SB 1260 prohibition of type conversion in chaparral and coastal sage scrub is a statutory issue separate from CEQA compliance that may involve factors additional to the ecological definition and habitat functions presented in the PEIR, such as geographic context.
-It is beyond the legal scope of the PEIR to define SB 1260 type conversion and statutory compliance.
-The project proponent, acting as lead agency for the proposed later treatment project, will be responsible for defining type conversion in the context of the project and making the finding that type conversion would not occur, as required by SB 1260.
-The project proponent will determine its criteria for defining and avoiding type conversion and, in making its findings, may draw upon information presented in this PEIR.
-SPR BIO-6: Prevent Spread of Plant Pathogens.
-When working in sensitive natural communities, riparian habitats, or oak woodlands that are at risk from plant pathogens (e.g., lone chaparral, blue oak woodland), the project proponent will implement the following best management practices to prevent the spread of Phytopthora and other plant pathogens (e.g., pitch canker (Fusarium), goldspotted oak borer, shot hole borer, bark beetle): clean and sanitize vehicles, equipment, tools, footwear, and clothes before arriving at a treatment site and when leaving a contaminated site, or a site in a county where contamination is a risk; include training on Phytopthora diseases and other plant pathogens in the worker awareness training; minimize soil disturbance as much as possible by limiting the number of vehicles, avoiding off-road travel as much as possible, and limiting use of mechanized equipment; minimize movement of soil and plant material within the site, especially between areas with high and low risk of contamination; clean soil and debris from equipment and sanitize hand tools, buckets, gloves, and footwear when moving from high risk to low risk areas or between widely separated portions of a treatment area; and follow the procedures listed in Guidance for plant pathogen prevention when working at contaminated restoration sites or with rare plants and sensitive habitat (Working Group for Phytoptheras in Native Habitats 2016).
+Standard Project Requirements Applicable?
+(Y/N) Timing Implementin g Entity Monitoring Entity SPR BIO-6: Prevent Spread of Plant Pathogens.
+When working in sensitive natural communities, riparian habitats, or oak woodlands that are at risk from plant pathogens (e.g., Ione chaparral, blue oak woodland), the project proponent will implement the following best management practices to prevent the spread of Phytopthora and other plant pathogens (e.g., Sudden Oak Death, pitch canker ( Fusarium ), goldspotted oak borer, shot hole borer, bark beetle): Initial Treatment: Y Treatment Maintenance: Y Prior to and during treatment Project parcel owner and their project partner Project Proponent clean and sanitize vehicles, equipment, tools, footwear, and clothes before arriving at a treatment site and when leaving a contaminated site, or a site in a county where contamination is a risk; include training on Phytopthora diseases and other plant pathogens to work crews; minimize soil disturbance as much as possible by limiting the number of vehicles, avoiding off-road travel as much as possible, and limiting use of mechanized equipment; minimize movement of soil and plant material within the site, especially between areas with high end lum site of contarisations. clean soil and debris from equipment and sanitize (Lysol or 10% bleach) hand tools, buckets, gloves, and footwear when moving from high risk to low risk areas or between widely separated portions of a treatment area; and follow the procedures listed in Guidance for plant pathogen prevention when working at contaminated restoration sites or with rare plants and sensitive habitat (Working Group) for Phytop theras in Native Habitats 2016).
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-During treatment projects RVC RVC